Joseph

 As an assistant musical director, Joseph has worked on numerous pantomimes and theatre productions, including Jack and the Beanstalk, Flo-White, Mr. Merlin, and Aganeeza Scrooge, following his debut production Irreparable Dolphins (1999) with Sounds of Progress.
 His experience as a freelance music tutor and performer continues to grow, spanning piano, guitar, and orchestral work.

-Through it all, Joseph’s journey reflects his passion for teaching, performance, and inclusivity offering expert ABRSM exam preparation, online music tutoring, and music therapy for special needs that inspire confidence, connection, and creativity in every student he meets.
+Through it all, Joseph’s journey reflects his passion for teaching, performance, and inclusivity offering expert ABRSM exam preparation, online music tutoring, and music mentorship for special needs that inspire confidence, connection, and creativity in every student he meets.

 Awards and Recognition